Snow White's Enchanted Wish: 2021 version

 Walt Disney Imagineering's intention was to make the ride less scary and to balance the "three core audiences" of adults, teens, and kids.
 They went on to say that the latest version of the ride also tells the complete story instead of the ride's 1983 version, which mostly concluded on a cliffhanger, and that the new ending makes it clear that Snow White and the Prince are the ones who lived "happily ever after".
 The project had an unlikely start when Walt Disney Imagineering intern David Borning brought in a model and sold the office on the idea.

 Guests once again enter the ride building through the Evil Queen's castle, now repainted and refurbished to complement the color scheme of Sleeping Beauty Castle.
-No longer can guests go up to the gold-colored apple and hear the Witch's evil cackle, now replaced by a book telling the story of Snow White.
-As guests make their way into the queue, the once-resided dungeon has been reimagined into Snow White's room containing various outfits, books, another storybook telling her story, and doves.
+The bronze spell book and apple are replaced by a storybook beginning the tale of Snow White.
+Inside the queue, the dungeon has been transformed into Snow White's bedroom, with the storybook detailing how Snow White ran away and found the Seven Dwarfs.
 The boarding area is now refreshed with more greenery, forest creatures, and a new projection on the window of the Dwarfs' cottage showing the silhouettes of Snow White and the Dwarfs dancing.

-The guests' journey begins as they enter the Dwarfs' cottage first.
-Here, the music and yodeling from "The Silly Song" can be heard.
-The added scent of apple pie fills the cottage while the guests move past Snow White's animal friends along the staircase as they watch the Dwarfs, who are performing "The Silly Song" with Snow White now dancing alongside Sneezy and Dopey.
+The guests' journey again begins in the Dwarfs' cottage, but with the added scent of apple pie.
+Guests pass Snow White's animal friends on the staircase watching the Dwarfs, who are performing "The Silly Song", with Snow White now dancing alongside Sneezy and Dopey.

-As guests leave the cottage and into the woods passing by the Evil Queen peering into the cottage saying "These Dwarfs can't hide Snow White from me."
-The guests pass through the woods as the projection shows the Dwarfs marching to work while singing "Heigh-Ho".
-As guests enter the Dwarfs' mine Dopey is spotted waving at guests in a mine cart with diamonds in his eyes.
-The mine is now shimmering with shiny diamonds, new projections, and Doc admiring and inspecting diamonds.
+After guests leave the cottage and see the Evil Queen, they pass through a happier version of the woods as a projection shows the Dwarfs marching and singing "Heigh-Ho", replacing the view of the Queen's castle.
+In the mine, Dopey is spotted waving at guests in a mine cart with diamonds in his eyes.
+The mine is now shimmering with more jewels, new projections, and Doc admiring and inspecting diamonds.